msobroza/SparsemaxPytorch/README.md

 # SparsemaxPytorch

-Implementation in PyTorch of http://proceedings.mlr.press/v48/martins16.pdf
+Implementation in PyTorch of http://proceedings.mlr.press/v48/martins16.pdf (International Conference on Machine Learning 2016)

 It consists in an activation function similar than Softmax but can give us sparse probabilities of inputs.
 Interesting to use for attentional models.